Hypophosphatemia is a low level of phosphorus in the blood.

 Signs and tests

-Treating the cause of hypophosphatemia is needed to correct the phosphorous deficiency.
-Phosphate can be given by mouth or through a vein.
+Treatment depends on the cause.
+Phosphate can be given by mouth or through a vein (IV).

 Calling your health care provider